joicodes/cs1.3-draft/README.md

 To pass this course you must meet the following requirements:

-- Complete all required assignments (one quiz or coding module assignment can be dropped)
+- Complete all required modules for each lesson.
-- Pass all assignments according to the associated assignment rubric
+- Pass all modules with a score 70% or higher.
-- Pass all quizzes with a score 70% or higher
+- Your lowest module will be droppered.
-- If an assignment or quiz is not passing you will have up to a week after your grade is received to retake and bring your score up to passing
+- Complete and publish the Technical Article by the end of the term.
-- Actively participate in class and abide by the attendance policy
+- Actively participate in class and abide by the attendance policy.
-- Make up all classwork from all absences
+- Make up all classwork from all absences.

 ##  Information Resources